 Distance: 55 miles

-Time: 1-2 days
+Duration: 1-2 days

-Scotland’s west coast is a roadtrippers dream, however, the best section – if you ask me – is not on the North Coast 500.
-Instead, road trip from Arisaig to Ardnamurchan and across to Mull, to drive through a volcanic landscape, white sands that challenge the Caribbean and those west coast sunsets!
+Scotland’s west coast is a road tripper’s dream, however, the best section – if you ask me – is not on the North Coast 500.
+Instead, drive from Mallaig across the Ardnamurchan peninsula and on to the Isle of Mull.

-Ardnamurchan has castles, coos and miles of sea lochs to discover, and the most westerly point of mainland UK, Sanna Bay is stunning and Tioram Castle challenges every other castle for the most dramatic in Scotland!
-From Ardnamurchan jump on the Kilchoan Ferry to Tobermory for a slice of Island life.
+Ardnamurchan has castles, coos and miles of sea lochs to discover and the most westerly point of mainland UK, which is marked by the iconic Ardnamurchan lighthouse.

 Distance: 45 miles

 The Isle of Mull is one of my favourite islands in Scotland, because it has everything the entire country has to offer, on such a small space: quaint fishing towns, high mountains, fascinating wildlife, white sandy beaches, a castle and even a forest!

-West Side of Lewis
+The West Coast of the Isle of Lewis

 by Katie from Stories my Suitcase Could Tell